BayuDC/waifuseum-legacy/README.md

-# waifuseum
+# Waifuseum
-A simple REST API for storing and managing my waifu picture collection
+Wiafuseum (Museum Waifu) is a simple REST API for storing and managing my waifu picture collection on a Discord server